zspherez/photos-delivery/README.md

 ## Design notes

-- **R2 over S3.** Zero egress is the whole point — a single wedding video at 18 Mbps × 2 hours = ~16 GB.
-A family of 5 each re-streaming it would cost
+- **R2 over S3.** Zero egress is the whole point — a single video at 18 Mbps × 2 hours = ~16 GB.
+A team of 5 each re-streaming it would cost
   ~$22 per gallery on S3 and $0 on R2.
 - **Browser → R2 direct upload, not proxied.** A 16 GB video through a Worker proxy would burn CPU time and request counts.
 With presigned multipart URLs